szilard/benchm-ml/README.md

 training much slower.
 A convenience issue, reading the data is more than one line of code and at the start of this benchmark project Spark did not provide a one-hot encoder for the categorical data (therefore I used R for that).
-This has been ammended since, thanks @jkbradley for native 1-hot encoding [code](https://github.com/szilard/benchm-ml/blob/a04f7136438598ce700c3adbb0fee2efa29488f3/z-other-tools/5xa-spark-1hot.txt).
+This has been ammnded since, thanks @jkbradley for native 1-hot encoding [code](https://github.com/szilard/benchm-ml/blob/a04f7136438598ce700c3adbb0fee2efa29488f3/z-other-tools/5xa-spark-1hot.txt).
 In earlier versions of this benchmark there was an issue of Spark random forests having low prediction accuracy vs the other methods.
 This was due to aggregating votes rather than probabilities